ratt-ru/packratt/README.rst

 Usage
 -----

-Use an an linux application
+Use as a linux application

 .. code:: bash